garethky/rrf-mesh-level/README.md

 sudo apt-get install python3-scipy
 ```

-You will also need [execonmcode](https://github.com/wilriker/execonmcode) to invoke this python script from GCode in your printer.
+You will also need [execonmcode](https://github.com/wilriker/execonmcode) to invoke this script from GCode in your printer.

 ## Samples